keirthana/anbox-cloud-docs/howto/update/upgrade-anbox.md

 [note type="information" status="Note"]

-- You can find a list of all charm, snap and Debian package versions for each Anbox Cloud release in the [component versions](https://discourse.ubuntu.com/t/component-versions/21413) overview.
+- You can find a list of all charm, snap, bundle and Debian package versions for each Anbox Cloud release in the [component versions](https://discourse.ubuntu.com/t/component-versions/21413) overview.
 This also includes the charm and bundle revisions and channels for each release.

-- Starting with the 1.14 release, all charms come from [Charmhub](https://charmhub.io) and use the concept of [channels](https://snapcraft.io/docs/channels) to track particular versions.
-The instructions below address how to upgrade from a 1.13.x release, where charms were still from the old Juju charm store.
-The `--channel=1.22/stable` argument instructs Juju to switch to the latest [Charmhub](https://charmhub.io) version of the charm and track the right channel.

-- With the 1.14 release, the name of the `lxd` charm changed to `ams-lxd`.
-If you run a deployment older than 1.14 and want to upgrade, add `--switch=ams-lxd` to the upgrade command to make Juju switch to the new charm.
-The charm itself remains identical with the same functionality and features.

-- Starting with the 1.15 release, Anbox Management Service (AMS) enforces TLS 1.3 on its HTTPS endpoint.
-Images older than 1.15.0 will fail to reach AMS in this case.
-To still allow older images to work with AMS, you can temporarily enable TLS 1.2 support again in AMS by setting the `force_tls12` [configuration option of the AMS charm](https://charmhub.io/ams/configure?channel=1.15/stable#force_tls12).

 - If you want to deploy a particular revision of a charm, you can do so by adding `--revision=<rev>` to the `juju upgrade-charm` command.